A cosmological model describing the early inflation, the intermediate decelerating expansion, and the late accelerating expansion by a quadratic equation of state: Introduction

-involving the Planck density and the cosmological density.\footnote{It is oftentimes argued that the dark energy (cosmological constant) corresponds to the vacuum energy.
-This leads to the so-called {\it cosmological problem} \cite{weinbergcosmo} since the cosmological density $\rho_{\Lambda}=7.02\, 10^{-24}\, {\rm g}/{\rm m}^3$ and the Planck density $\rho_P=5.16 \, 10^{99}\, {\rm g}/{\rm m}^3$ differ by about $122$ orders of magnitude.
+involving the Planck density and the cosmological density [Note 3: It is oftentimes argued that the dark energy (cosmological constant) corresponds to the vacuum energy.
+This leads to the so-called \emph{cosmological constant problem} \cite{weinbergcosmo,paddycosmo} because the cosmological density $\rho_{\Lambda}=7.02\times 10^{-24}\, {\rm g}/{\rm m}^3$ and the Planck density $\rho_P=5.16 \times 10^{99}\, {\rm g}/{\rm m}^3$ differ by about $122$ orders of magnitude.
 We think it is a mistake to identify the dark energy with the vacuum energy.
-In this paper, we shall regard the vacuum energy and the dark energy as two distinct entities.
-We shall call vacuum energy the energy associated with the Planck density and dark energy the energy associated with the cosmological density.
-The vacuum energy is responsible for the inflation in the early universe and the dark energy for the inflation in the late universe.
+In this paper, we regard the vacuum energy and the dark energy as two distinct entities.
+We call vacuum energy the energy associated with the Planck density and dark energy the energy associated with the cosmological density.
+The vacuum energy is responsible for the inflation of the early universe and the dark energy for the inflation (acceleration) of the late universe.
 In this viewpoint, the vacuum energy is due to quantum mechanics and the dark energy is an effect of general relativity.
-The cosmological constant $\Lambda$ is interpreted as a fundamental constant of nature applying to the cosmophysics in the same way the Planck constant $\hbar$ applies to the microphysics.} In the early universe, we recover the equation of state $p/c^2=-(\alpha+1){\rho^2}/{\rho_P}+\alpha\rho$ unifying the vacuum energy and the $\alpha$-fluid.
-In the late universe, we recover the equation of state $p/c^2=\alpha\rho-(\alpha+1)\rho_{\Lambda}$ unifying the $\alpha$-fluid and the dark energy.
+The cosmological constant $\Lambda$ is interpreted as a fundamental constant of nature applying to the cosmophysics in the same way the Planck constant $\hbar$ applies to the microphysics.].
+In the early universe ($\rho\gg\rho_{\Lambda}$), we recover the equation of state $p/c^2=-(\alpha+1){\rho^2}/{\rho_P}+\alpha\rho$ unifying the vacuum energy ($\rho_P$) and the $\alpha$-fluid.
+In the late universe ($\rho\ll\rho_{P}$), we recover the equation of state $p/c^2=\alpha\rho-(\alpha+1)\rho_{\Lambda}$ unifying the $\alpha$-fluid and the dark energy ($\rho_{\Lambda}$).
 The $\alpha$-fluid may represent radiation ($\alpha=1/3$) or pressureless dark matter ($\alpha=0$).
 Actually, some works \cite{muller} indicate that dark matter may be described by an isothermal equation of state $p=\alpha\rho c^2$ with a small value of $\alpha\ll 1$.
-It is therefore interesting to leave $\alpha$ unspecified and treat the general case of arbitrary $\alpha$.
-However, in the discussion, we shall usually assume $\alpha\ge 0$.
-Moreover, for illustrations, we will select the values $\alpha=1/3$ and $\alpha=0$ considered in our previous studies \cite{chavanis}.
+It is therefore useful to leave $\alpha$ unspecified and treat the general case of arbitrary $\alpha$.
+However, to simplify the discussion, we shall assume $0\le \alpha\le 1$.
+Moreover, for illustrations, we will select the values $\alpha=1/3$ (radiation) and $\alpha=0$ (pressureless matter) considered in our previous studies \cite{chavanis1,chavanis2,chavanis3,chavanisAIP}.